gardener/documentation/website/documentation/contribute/10_code/30_deploy_seed_into_aks/_index.md

 # Access Shoot cluster

-The `gardenctl` tool provides a convenient wrapper to operate on both cluster and cloud providers, here are some commands you can run
+The `gardenctl` tool provides a convenient wrapper to operate on both cluster and cloud providers, here are some commands you can run:

 ```
 # select target shoot cluster